From Hugo to Next JS and Back Again

 What ended up turning me away from Gatsby was the stability of the framework.
 I had numerous occasions where I had to restart the development server because of an unknown error, or the livereload would suddenly stop working.
 I also found that there was not enough information while trying to debug why a particular GraphQL query wasn’t working as expected or remark properties were randomly missing from the schema.

-Next JS: I had heard lots of great things about this framework and a few coworkers had used it to build marketing type pages.
+Next.js: I had heard lots of great things about this framework and a few coworkers had used it to build marketing type pages.
 Vercel (the company behind Next) is also very active in the open source community and has several high profile projects on the go.
 After checking out the documentation, it had interactive tutorials which I thought was cool and a bonus compared to other frameworks.
 Next was built initially for building isomorphic web applications and recently added the option to export static files.

 I ran through the get started tutorial and found it was incredibly simple to get started.
 By adding Next as a dependency, creating a pages folder with a single index file, and running the application, it just worked.
 I slowly kept adding and exploring the framework and enjoyed how it was coming together.
 This experimental phase gave me confidence that is framework would be an excellent choice.

-Building the Blog with Next JS
+Building the Blog with Next.js

 After going through the basic tutorials on the Next site, I was able to quickly build something that worked.
 One area where I got stuck was creating dynamic pages which worked with the static export.
-I learned that if you want dynamic pages, you either have to include it as part of the configuration or include them in the pages directory.
+I learned that if you want dynamic pages, you either have to include it as part of the configuration or include them in the pages’ directory.
 This meant whenever I wanted to create category pages, I had to parse the source files to collect all categories, and then generate pages based on that.
 Not quite as easy and straightforward as Hugo, but it wasn’t that bad.

 The stack I used to build this blog on top of Next was MDX, TypeScript, Emotion, Redux, Typesafe Actions, and Redux observables.
 Most of the inspiration on how to lay out the directory structure and generate posts using MDX was directly from Next’s site.

-- I had to write a few custom plugins to add simple functionality like the reading time or table of contents to a blog post.
+2. I had to write a few custom plugins to add simple functionality like the reading time or table of contents to a blog post.
 This required me to parse the MDX files by taking the AST and transforming it or appending to it.

-- The JavaScript bundle size (170.1 KB) was reasonably large for a simple blog.
+3. The JavaScript bundle size (170.1 KB) was reasonably large for a simple blog.

-- Generating a list of posts required a bit of extra work compared to other frameworks like Gatsby.
+4. Generating a list of posts required a bit of extra work compared to other frameworks like Gatsby.
 Gatsby makes all posts query-able from any page, while Next requires you to generate that list yourself by reading the file system.
-To accomplish this, I had to generate a summary based on the contents of the blog post.
+To achieve this, I had to generate a summary based on the contents of the blog post.
 I wrote a script which copied all the exported frontmatter and saved them into summaries which I was able to import and render.

-- There were not as many plugins available as Gatsby has which would have saved me some time.
+5. There were not as many plugins available as Gatsby has which would have saved me some time.

-- I probably spent way too much time trying to configure TypeScript to work with Emotion.
+6. I probably spent way too much time trying to configure TypeScript to work with Emotion.
 By the end of the project, I still had parts of the application which threw TypeScript errors.

 By the time I had completed an MVP and deployed it to production, I was left not quite as happy as I thought I would be.
-Yes, the user experience and performance were great, but I felt like a lot of the little things I wanted had to be hacked together.
+Yes, the user experience and performance were great, but I felt like a lot of the little things I wanted, had to be hacked together.

 A couple of months went by, and I decided to redesign my blog once again.
-This time I kept in mind of my past experiences and decided it would be best to build it again using Hugo.
+This time I kept in mind of my experiences and decided it would be best to build it again using Hugo.

 Rebuilding the Blog with Hugo Again